 Description of project:

-CANARI is providing technical assistance to the Organisation of Eastern Caribbean States (OECS) Commission to develop a strategy that can guide its engagement of key stakeholders in the civil society and private sectors to contribute to efforts aimed at the management and sustainable use of marine and terrestrial biodiversity in the OECS.
-The Stakeholder Engagement Strategy developed will fulfil a mandate from the OECS Council of Ministers for Environmental Sustainability and is supported under the OECS Commission’s BioSPACE project (OECS/BioSPACE/2021/SER_02) funded by the European Union.
+CANARI provided technical assistance to the Organisation of Eastern Caribbean States (OECS) Commission to develop a strategy that can guide its engagement of key stakeholders in the civil society and private sectors to contribute to efforts aimed at the management and sustainable use of marine and terrestrial biodiversity in the OECS.
+The Stakeholder Engagement Strategy fulfils a mandate from the OECS Council of Ministers for Environmental Sustainability and is supported under the OECS Commission’s BioSPACE project (OECS/BioSPACE/2021/SER_02) funded by the European Union.

 Key activities and results:

-• CANARI will develop a final draft of the Strategy, a 3-page summary for target OECS Commission and government users who want to engage stakeholders in their work, and an infographic for civil society and private sector beneficiaries who will be engaged.
+- CANARI also prepared a 4-page summary for target OECS Commission and government users who want to engage stakeholders in their work, and an infographic for civil society and private sector beneficiaries who will be engaged.

 Recent news and blogs: